ritch/mdoq/README.md

 **callback** *Function(err, res, count)*

-Called once the operation is complete.
+Called once the req is complete.
 The first argument will be null if errors do not exist.
 Also includes a third argument: `count` containing the total number of items affected.

 This method can be called within a chain to ensure the callback includes a count.